 Indeed, nurse leaders are positioned to redress health inequities in several ways.
 Since DNP-educated nurses play roles in healthcare leadership and nursing education, they can advance healthcare equity in population health and nurse education.

-At Duquesne University, DNP students have the opportunity to address health equity through concentrations that include nursing education, forensic nursing and transcultural nursing.
+At Duquesne University, DNP students have the opportunity to address equity in healthcare through concentrations that include nursing education, forensic nursing, and transcultural nursing.
 The online DNP program provides opportunities for helping individuals and communities.

 About Duquesne University’s Online DNP Program

-Students also have an opportunity to participate in one of three residency experiences: academic writing, leadership and abroad.
-For more information, visit the university’s online DNP program website.
+Students also have an opportunity to participate in one of three residency experiences: academic writing, leadership, and abroad.

-Communities in Action: National Academies of Sciences, Engineering, and Medicine
+National Academies of Sciences, Engineering, and Medicine, Communities in Action

-The Public Health Nurse’s Role in Achieving Health Equity: Eliminating Inequalities in Health: Association of Public Health Nurses
+Association of Public Health Nurses, The Public Health Nurse’s Role in Achieving Health Equity: Eliminating Inequalities in Health